jaouahbi/OMCircularProgress/README.md

 ## Credits

-OMCircularProgressView is owned and maintained by the [Jorge Ouahbi](https://github.com/jaouahbi).
+OMCircularProgress is owned and maintained by the [Jorge Ouahbi](https://github.com/jaouahbi).

 ## License

-OMCircularProgressView is released under the APACHE 2.0 license.
+OMCircularProgress is released under the APACHE 2.0 license.
 See LICENSE for details.